Iran–Israel relations: Ahmadinejad presidency (2005–2013)

 On 18 July 2012, a bus carrying Israeli tourists in Bulgaria was destroyed in a bombing attack that killed five Israeli tourists and the driver, and injured 32 people.
 Israeli Prime Minister Benjamin Netanyahu blamed Iran and Hezbollah for the attack.
 In July 2012, a senior Israeli defense official stated that since May 2011, more than 20 terrorist attacks planned by Iran and Hezbollah against Israeli targets worldwide had been foiled, including in South Africa, Azerbaijan, Kenya, Turkey, Thailand, Cyprus, Bulgaria, Nepal, and Nigeria, and that Iranian and Hezbollah operatives were incarcerated in jails throughout the world.

 On 6 October 2012, Israeli airplanes shot down a small drone as it flew over northern Negev.
 Hezbollah confirmed it sent the drone and Nasrallah said in a televised speech that the drone's parts were manufactured in Iran.
 On 24 October 2012, Sudan claimed that Israel had bombed a munitions factory, allegedly belonging to Iran's Revolutionary Guard, south of Khartoum.
 In November 2012, Israel reported that an Iranian ship was being loaded with rockets to be exported to countries within range of Israel and that Israel "will attack and destroy any shipment of arms".
 In January 2013, the Fordo nuclear plant was hit by an explosion.
 Iranian officials suspected Mossad or CIA were responsible.
 On 25 April 2013, Israeli aircraft shot down a drone off the coast of Haifa, allegedly belonging to Hezbollah.

 On 30 January 2013, Israeli aircraft allegedly struck a Syrian convoy transporting Iranian weapons to Hezbollah.
 Other sources stated the targeted site was a military research center in Jamraya responsible for developing biological and chemical weapons.
 Two additional air strikes reportedly took place on 3 and 5 May 2013.
 Both targeted long-ranged weapons sent from Iran to Hezbollah.
-According to anonymous US officials, Israel launched another airstrike or cruise missile attack on 5 July.
+According to anonymous U.S. officials, Israel launched another airstrike or cruise missile attack on 5 July.
 It targeted Russian-made Yakhont anti-ship missiles near the city of Latakia, and killed several Syrian troops.

 On 7 May 2013, residents of Tehran reported hearing three blasts in an area where Iran maintains its missile research and depots.
 Later, an Iranian website said the blasts occurred at a privately owned chemical factory.